-Figure 7 shows CMOD5.N and the corrected L1b version 901 data for the plane $z{\text{fore}} = z{\text{aft}}$.
-Figure 8 shows the same as Figure 7 but now for the projection of the wind cone and data points on the plane $z{\text{mid}} = 0$.
-Figure 9 shows the intersection of the cone with the plane $z{\text{fore}} + z{\text{aft}} = 2z{\text{ref}}$, for several values of z{ref} , which correspond to (approximately) constant wind speed values.
+Figure 5 shows CMOD5.N and the corrected L1b version 902 data for the plane $z{fore} = z{aft}$.
+Figure 6 shows the same as Figure 5 but now for the projection of the wind cone and data points on the plane $z{mid} = 0$.
+Figure 7 shows the intersection of the cone with the plane $z{fore} + z{aft} = 2z{ref}$, for several values of z{ref} , which correspond to (approximately) constant wind speed values.
 Also here the match between measurements and GMF is good.
 For other WVCs similar plots have been examined (not shown).
 For all examined WVCs the correspondence between data and model appears good.

-Figure 7 - Projection of the CMOD5.N wind cone (blue) and data points on the plane $z{fore} = z{aft.}$.
+Figure 5 - Projection of the CMOD5.N wind cone (blue) and data points on the plane $z{fore} = z{aft}$.
 Purple points belong to the upwind (outer) manifold, green points to the downwind (inner) manifold.
 For black points the inversion failed.
-Data is from L1b version 901, NOC corrected.
+Data is from L1b version 902, NOC corrected.

-Figure 8- Projection of the CMOD5.N wind cone (blue) and data points on the plane $z{mid} = 0$.
+Figure 6- Projection of the CMOD5.N wind cone (blue) and data points on the plane $z{mid} = 0$.
 Purple points belong to the upwind (outer) manifold, green points to the downwind (inner) manifold.
 For black points the inversion failed.
-Data is from L1b version 901, NOC corrected.
+Data is from L1b version 902, NOC corrected.

-Figure 9 - Visualisation for WVC 82 of the corrected σ^0 triplets (L1b version 901) and CMOD5.N (blue ellipses), for several intersections of the cone with a slice at $z{fore} + z{aft} = 2z{ref}$.
+Figure 7 - Visualisation for WVC 82 of the corrected σ^0 triplets (L1b version 902) and CMOD5.N (blue ellipses), for several intersections of the cone with a slice at $z{fore} + z{aft} = 2z{ref}$.
 Purple points belong to the upwind (outer) manifold, green points to the downwind (inner) manifold.
 For black points the inversion failed.
-The plots correspond to the following wind speeds:

-a) V = 2 m/s b) V = 5 m/s c) V = 8 m/s d) V = 15 m/s
+The plots correspond approximately to the following wind speeds: a) V = 2 m/s b) V = 5 m/s c) V = 8 m/s d) V = 15 m/s

-Figure 10a) and b) show the total correction factors for the L1b version 901 and 801 respectively.
-The level 1b corrections from Figure 3a) has been added to the total correction factors for the level 1b version 801 data (=NOC correction) in order to generate the total correction factors for the level 1b version 901 data.
-The patterns look very consistent for all antennas.
-This is an indication that the inter-beam biases are small and that only an overall correction, which is basically incidence angle dependent is needed.
+Figure 8a) and b) show the total correction factors (L1b+NOC correction) for the L1b version 902 and 901 respectively.
+The level 1b corrections from Figure 3a) have been added to the total correction factors for the level 1b version 901 data in order to generate the total correction factors for the level 1b version 902 data.
+The patterns now look very consistent for all antennas.
+This is an indication that the inter-beam biases are small and that only an overall correction, which is basically incidence angle dependent, is needed.
+The left aft beam appears anomalous though at incidence angles between 40 and 45 degrees.
 For high incidence angles the correction is still large, i.e., around +0.7 dB.
-This is likely to be caused by a CMOD5.N issue, since CMOD5.N has not yet been validated for such high incidence angles.
-We suggest ancillary sea ice, rain forest and soil geophysical comparisons to gain confidence in the backscatter calibration in the outer swath.
+This is likely to be caused by a CMOD5.N issue, since CMOD5.N was not designed for such high incidence angles.
+We suggest ancillary sea ice, rain forest and soil geophysical comparisons to gain confidence in the backscatter calibration.

-Figure 10 - Total correction factors (NOC+L1b) per antenna and incidence angle

-- a) L1b version 901 data - b) L1b version 801 data
+Figure 8 - Total correction factors (NOC+L1b) per antenna and incidence angle a) L1b version 902 data b) L1b version 901 data

-The tables with total correction factors can be found in and applied with awdp_prepost.F90 subroutine calibrate s0.
+The tables with total correction factors can be found in and are applied with awdp_prepost.F90 subroutine calibrate_s0.